microsoft/ai-developer/Labs/lab-01.md

 In this exercise, we utilized **Azure AI Foundry** to build and deploy AI solutions by accessing the Azure portal and interacting with GPT-4o models.
 We created an AI project, deployed a base model, and integrated Azure AI Search for enhanced data retrieval.
 Finally, we tested the model in the playground using a prompt to extract structured data from text.
 This enhanced our proficiency in deploying and interacting with AI models on the Azure platform.

-Successfully completed the below tasks for AI development using **Azure AI Foundry**:
+You have successfully completed the below tasks for AI development using **Azure AI Foundry**:

 - Created an **AI project** and deployed a **GPT-4o** base model using **Models + Endpoints**.
 - Utilized **Semantic Kernel** to connect AI models with external APIs and plugins.